 Welcome to our Website.
 The question most people ask is; how can you we get involved in the surveys or support the education programme?

 On this website you will find out some of the things we do including; Research, Education, removing harmful marine debris and campaigning to increase our Marine Protection areas.
 Seasearch is our principal project and it makes scuba diving and exploring the seabed a lot of fun and much more rewarding.
 You might like to see the Butterfield Marine Watch Tank or get the Team to visit your school to support your Education programme.
-We also are launching the Butterfield Marine Watch Bioblitz in 2021 allowing schools the opportunity to get involved while COVID restrictions are still in place.
-Have you ever seen a Cove Clean up in progress?
+In 2021 we launched the Butterfield Marine Watch Bioblitz, allowing schools the opportunity to visit the inter-tidal areas with our team of marine scientists.
+2022 will hopefully allow us to support more schools and community groups.